-Edwin G. and Lillian J. Brychta Professor of Biology
+Edwin G. and Lillian J. Brychta professor of biology

 Director, Konza Prairie Long-Term Ecological Research program

-Associate Director, Division of Biology
+Associate director, Division of Biology

 A K-State biology faculty member since 1992, Blair was promoted to associate professor in 1997, and to professor in 2001.
-He was named a university distinguished professor, K-State's highest academic ranking, in spring 2006 In 2008, he was named an Edwin G. and Lillian J. Bychta Professor of Biology and became an associate director of the Division of Biology.
+He was named a university distinguished professor, K-State's highest academic ranking, in spring 2006.
+In 2008, he was named an Edwin G. and Lillian J. Brychta professor of biology and became an associate director of the Division of Biology.

-Blair is active in both graduate and undergraduate education, and the College of Arts and Sciences recognized him in 1998 for outstanding teaching.
+Blair is active in both graduate and undergraduate education, and the College of Arts & Sciences recognized him in 1998 for outstanding teaching.
 He earned bachelor's and master's degrees in biology from Kent State University and a doctorate in entomology from the University of Georgia.

 Blair can be reached at 785-532-7065 or firstname.lastname@example.org.